tbtech-202/BobCat-Docs-code/docs/moderation/ban/ban.md

 ## Description
- Kicks a member from the server
+Bans a member from the server

 ## Usage
 ```